contagon/handbook/handbook/26-temple-recommends.md

 * Are receiving their own endowment.
 * Are being sealed to a spouse.
-* Are being married in a temple for time only.

 If the stake president is unavailable, he may authorize his counselors to conduct these interviews.